brainsum/filefield_sources_jsonapi/README.md

    and getting data (filename from referenced image):

       data->relationships->field_image->included->attributes->filename

-## Restrictions
-Widget/browser doesn't support multiple selecting.
-This means: You can set the cardinality to more than 1, but you can select remote images by one.

 ## Examples
 #### 1. Getting files from media image entities, field_image field